History of sound recording: Digital recording

 Digital sound files can be stored on any computer storage medium.
 The development of the MP3 audio file format, and legal issues involved in copying such files, has driven most of the innovation in music distribution since their introduction in the late 1990s.

 As hard disk capacities and computer CPU speeds increased at the end of the 1990s, hard disk recording became more popular.
-As of early 2005 hard disk recording takes two forms.
+As of early 2005, hard disk recording takes two forms.
 One is the use of standard desktop or laptop computers, with adapters for encoding audio into two or many tracks of digital audio.
 These adapters can either be in-the-box soundcards or external devices, either connecting to in-box interface cards or connecting to the computer via USB or Firewire cables.
-The other common form of hard disk recording uses a dedicated recorder which contains analog-to-digital and digital-to-analog converters as well as one or two removable hard drives for data storage.
+The other common form of hard disk recording uses a dedicated recorder that contains analog-to-digital and digital-to-analog converters as well as one or two removable hard drives for data storage.
 Such recorders, packing 24 tracks in a few units of rack space, are actually single-purpose computers, which can in turn be connected to standard computers for editing.

 The revival of vinyl

-Vinyl records, or long-playing (LP) records, have become popular again as a way to consume music despite the rise of digital media.
+The vinyl revival is the return to popularity of vinyl records, or long-playing (LP) records, as a way to consume music despite the rise of digital media.
 Over 15 thousand units were sold between 2008 and 2012, their sales reaching the highest level in 2012 since 1993.
 Popular artists have begun releasing their albums on vinyl, and stores such as Urban Outfitters and Whole Foods Market have started selling them.
 Popular music corporations, such as Sony, have started manufacturing LP for the first time since 1989 as this medium becomes more popular.
 However, some companies are facing production problems as there are only 16 record plants currently functioning in the United States.

 Technique

 The analog tape recorder made it possible to erase or record over a previous recording so that mistakes could be fixed.
 Another advantage of recording on tape is the ability to cut the tape and join it back together.
 This allows the recording to be edited.
-Pieces of the recording can be removed, or rearranged.
+Pieces of the recording can be removed or rearranged.
 See also audio editing, audio mixing, multitrack recording.

 The advent of electronic instruments (especially keyboards and synthesizers), effects and other instruments has led to the importance of MIDI in recording.
 For example, using MIDI timecode, it is possible to have different equipment 'trigger' without direct human intervention at the time of recording.

 In more recent times, computers (digital audio workstations) have found an increasing role in the recording studio, as their use eases the tasks of cutting and looping, as well as allowing for instantaneous changes, such as duplication of parts, the addition of effects and the rearranging of parts of the recording.